-- " https://catalog.uhcl.edu - " Select 2021-22 Graduate Catalog at top right drop-down menu - " Select Graduate Information on left sidebar - " Select the Tuition and Fees link - " Select the Additional Special Fees by College link
+- " https://catalog.uhcl.edu - The current catalog year will display at the top of the page.
+To select a different catalog year, use the drop-down menu at the top right of the page. - " Select Undergraduate or Graduate Information on the left navigation bar. - " Select the Tuition and Fees link. - " Select the Additional Special Fees by College link. - " Select the college link where the course resides.